stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 <span style="color: var(--assignments)"><i class="fas fa-circle"></i></span> `Assignments`
 - Consider these questions: *What is education?
 What is its purpose?* Do some thinking and note-taking on these questions in your provided [field notebooks](/resources/project-grain-elevator/field-notes/).
+- <i class="fa fa-calendar-alt"></i> [Essay 1](/courses/writing-2/essay-1) assignment

-- <span style="color: var(--due)"><i class="fa-solid fa-triangle-exclamation"></i></span> *Please do not research these questions*: don't google; don't ask your roommate or call your uncle Pete; do not request an AI bot to generate some "thoughts."
+- <span style="color: var(--due)"><i class="fa-solid fa-triangle-exclamation"></i></span> *Please do not research these questions*: don't google them; don't ask your roommate or call your uncle Pete; do not request an AI bot to generate some "thoughts."
 I want to know what *you* think.
 Arrive to class on Wednesday with some ideas that you can express and defend.

 {{< hint note >}}